dandi/dandi-archive/doc/design/publish-1.md

 Published Versions are immutable, only draft Versions are editable (except admins, who have superpowers).
 Versions also track the validation status of their Dandiset metadata.
 Asset metadata validation is not recorded in the Version.

+The metadata that is stored in the DB is strictly the user-specified metadata.
+Computed metadata, like `assetsSummary`, `size`, etc. are injected when the metadata is requested through the API.
+Published Versions also record some information about the publishing process (dates, current API version, doi, etc.)
+This information is used to generate the `publishedBy` and other publish-specific fields, which are likewise injected.

 ### AssetBlob
 This is basically just a pointer to a blob in `blobs/` on S3.
 AssetBlobs are central to how we implement deduplication of blobs in S3.